Suhaan-Bhandary/notes-api/README.md

 ### Migrating the Database

-Befor running the API we have to first migrate the Database.
-For this run `npm run npm run db:migrate:latest`, this command will migrate the tables to the database.
+Before running the API we have to first migrate the Database.
+For this run `npm run db:migrate:latest`, this command will migrate the tables to the database.

 ### Running the API